New to Yoga? You'll Fit Right In

 If you are new to yoga, you may be wondering what class to take.
 Hatha yoga is a gentle style with introductory poses that are accessible to individuals with all body types and athletic abilities.
 If you have never practiced yoga before, gentle hatha class is a good place to build a strong foundation before progressing to more athletic styles.

 Finding the right instructor is another important part of beginning yoga.
-Joani Glasser is registered with Yoga Alliance (E-RYT-500) and over 40 years experience.
+Joani Glasser is registered with Yoga Alliance (E-RYT-500) and over 40 years teaching experience.